Skip to main content

 7. Choose the section where the parameter will appear in the Add SDK panel: Global, if the parameter applies to all platforms, or Android, iOS or Harmony.
 For this example, select Global.

-8. Choose a status for the parameter: required, if the parameter is mandatory, or optional.
-For this example, select optional.
+8. Choose a status for the parameter: Required, if the parameter is mandatory, or Optional.
+For this example, select Optional.

 9. Once you have configured the necessary fields and added the required parameters, click Save to finish the creation process.
 You are redirected to the SDKs page, and a message appears confirming that the SDK was successfully created.
 By default, new SDKs appear as enabled.